What is Pole Dancing?

 What if I miss a class I have scheduled a booking for?

 We have a 4 hour cancellation policy.
 Should you cancel within 4 hours of the class, this is considered a ‘Late Cancel.’
 If you simply do not turn up then this is also considered a ‘Late Cancel.’
-If you accumulate more than 1 Late Cancel within a calendar month, you will be charged an additional $5 per class missed on your membership for that month.
+If you accumulate more than 1 Late Cancel within a calendar month, you will be charged an additional $5 per class for that month.
 If you have a Drop In, 5 or 10 Class Card, you will forfeit a class should you Late Cancel.
 A 'no show' to class is also counted towards this total.

 Where are you located?
 How do I get there?

 We are in Center City (Rittenhouse Square area) on Chestnut Street between 17th and 18th Street.
 Please allow plenty of time to get into the studio, especially if you are coming from outside of Center City.
 We do not validate parking or have a designated parking area - there are nearby Parking Lots and street parking however, we recommend Public Transport.
-For parking and public transport information, please Click Here.
+For parking and public transport information, Click Here.